 Facebook Inc. agreed to pay $35 million to settle claims that its officers and directors misled investors in the company’s 2012 initial public offering.

-Facebook didn’t admit wrongdoing as part of the settlement, which was made public in a court filing Monday.
-The lead plaintiffs in the class-action lawsuit — public pensions for Arkansas teachers and for workers in Fresno, California — asked U.S. District Judge Robert Sweet in Manhattan to approve the accord.
+Facebook didn’t admit wrongdoing as part of the settlement, which was made public in a court filing Feb.
+26. The lead plaintiffs in the class-action lawsuit — public pensions for Arkansas teachers and for workers in Fresno, Calif. — asked U.S. District Judge Robert Sweet in New York to approve the accord.

 “We believe that resolving this case is in the best interests of the company and our shareholders,” Sandeep Solanki, Facebook’s associate general counsel, said in a statement.